This week has been designated Catholic Schools Week across all catholic schools in the country.

 Catholic schools have a long tradition of supporting and developing the communities in which they operate.
 This happens from generation to generation, with traditions being established and passed on.
 Since we were established, this school has tried to place itself at the heart of our community.
 As a Catholic school, we are very proud of our Catholic ethos and seek to develop this in all aspects of the life of the school.

 Theme for Catholic Schools Week

-Today, we celebrated a whole-school Mass, with a focus on the theme of our school as a family of learners.
+We will also celebrate a whole-school Mass, with a focus on the theme of our school in harmony with God’s creation.
 Please reflect on these themes at home with your children in the coming days.